Archive for the ‘events’ Category

 Fluids under tension: how to walk on water

-Ever wondered why tears appear on the inside of a wine glTonass?
+Ever wondered why tears appear on the inside of a wine glass?
 Or why a drawing pin floats?
 Ton van den Bremer will reveal these secrets by introducing you to Mr Marangoni.
 He is not a magician, but a 19th century physicist who discovered the mechanism behind these phenomena.
 Ton will show you how the surface tension of a fluid may cause a flow, which is used deftly by water-walking insects as a propulsion mechanism.
 He will also bring along 3D printed boats and, in a real-life experiment, show how this Marangoni propulsion can make you the most interesting person at any cocktail party!

 Ton is a PhD candidate in geophysical fluid dynamics at the University of Oxford.
 He currently works as a research associate at VU University Amsterdam in collaboration with the University of Oxford, and lectures Environmental Economics at Amsterdam University College.
 He does not like cocktails himself.